 - There are different options to style the frame that holds the map.
-Following options are available: No Frame, Zebra, Interior ticks, Exterior ticks, Interior and Exterior ticks and Lineborder. - Advanced rendering mode is also available for grids (see section Rendering\mode). - The M Draw coordinates checkbox allows you to add coordinates to the map frame.
+Following options are available: No Frame, Zebra, Interior ticks, Exterior ticks, Interior and Exterior ticks and Lineborder. - With 'LatitudeY/ only' and 'Longitude/X only' setting in the devisions section you have the possibility to prevent a mix of latitude/y and longitude/x coordinates showing on a side when working with rotated maps or reprojected grids. - Advanced rendering mode is also available for grids (see section Rendering\mode). - The Draw coordinates checkbox allows you to add coordinates to the map frame.
+You can choose the annotation numeric format, the options range from decimal to degrees, minute and seconds, with or without suffix, and aligned or not.
+You can choose which annotation to show.
+The options are: show all, latitude only, longitude only, or disable(none).
+This is useful when the map is rotated.
 The annotation can be drawn inside or outside the map frame.
-The annotation direction can be defined as horizontal, vertical, horizontal and vertical, or boundary direction, for each border individually.
-Units can be in meters or in degrees.
-Finally, you can define the grid color, the annotation font, the annotation distance from the map frame and the precision of the drawn coordinates.
+The annotation direction can be defined as horizontal, vertical ascending or vertical descending.
+In case of map rotation you can Finally, you can define the annotation font, the annotation font color, the annotation distance from the map frame and the precision of the drawn coordinates.